drashland/wocket/example_apps/browser_console/README.md

 # Browser Console

-This is an interactive client-server application where you send messages to the server using your browser's console and receive messages from the server (displayed in the DOM).
+This is an interactive application where you send messages to the socket server using your browser's console and receive messages from the socket server.
+Messages received from the socket server will be displayed in the DOM.

 1. Create your `app.ts` file.

     ```typescript
     import { SocketServer } from "https://deno.land/x/sockets/mod.ts";

     // Create the socket server
     const socketServer = new SocketServer();
     socketServer.run({